 Bar/Bat Mitzvah - One who has attained the age of responsibility to observe the commandments as an adult Jew.
 Plural is B'nai Mitzvah.
+Also referred to as B.Mitzvah.

 D'var Torah - Literally a "word of Torah"; a brief commentary on the Torah or Haftarah portion for the week.